karstenw/FMPasteBox/README.md

 This should work with Filemaker Pro Advanced 10-16; maybe versions 8 & 9 work too.

 + Copy things in Filemaker.
 Different versions allow different parts to be copy & pasted.
+Layout objects should work in all versions.

 + Switch to FMPasteBox and press the "Get Clipboard" button.
-If the FileMaker clipboard is recognized, the test area will hold the XML and the menu will show the type.
+If the FileMaker clipboard is recognized, the text view will hold the XML and the menu will show the type.

 + Edit the XML.